Difeng Yu | 俞迪枫

 PizzaText is a circular keyboard layout technique for text entry in virtual reality systems that uses the dual thumbsticks of a hand-held game controller.
 Users can quickly enter text using this circular keyboard layout by rotating the two joysticks of a game controller.
 This technique makes text entry simple, easy, and efficient, even for novice users.
 The results show that novice users can achieve an average of 8.59 Words per Minute, while expert users can reach 15.85 WPM with just two hours of training.

-View full publications
+View other selected publications

 Milestones